Zhangwenyao1/DreamVLA/README.md

 ## Acknowledgement

-We would like to express our deepest gratitude to [Yang Tian](https://scholar.google.com/citations?user=leXXHKwAAAAJ&hl=zh-CN) for the technique !!!
+We would like to express our deepest gratitude to [Yang Tian](https://scholar.google.com/citations?user=leXXHKwAAAAJ&hl=zh-CN) for the technique support!!!

 ## Citation